Go maskless? Some Americans skeptical of new guidelines, other say it's high time | Health

 Go maskless?
 Some Americans skeptical of new guidelines, other say it's high time

-The CDC says the updated guidance would allow life to begin to return to normal amid hopes it will prod more people to get vaccinated against an illness that has killed more than half a million Americans.
+The CDC said the updated guidance would allow life to begin to return to normal and hopes it will prod more people to get vaccinated against an illness that has killed more than half a million Americans.
 "I'm nervous about it," said a masked Allison Douma, 24, out walking her dogs in Washington, D.C.
 She was fully vaccinated last month.
-"I just don't feel safe because vaccination rates are going down, and I'm worried about the mutations."
+"I just don't feel safe because vaccination rates are going down, and I'm worried about the mutations," she said of more contagious virus variants widely circulating.

-Over 1,600 miles away in Lubbock, Texas - where Republican Governor Greg Abbott lifted a statewide mask mandate in March - the CDC guidelines were largely met with a shrug.
-"I don't think masks worked as well in stopping the virus as the media would have you believe - people did not even wear them properly in the first place," said Riker Beauchamp, 20, a pizzeria worker in Lubbock.
+Over 1,600 miles (2,575 km) away in Lubbock, Texas - where Republican Governor Greg Abbott lifted a statewide mask mandate in March - the CDC guidelines were largely met with a shrug.
+"I don't think masks worked as well in stopping the virus as the media would have you believe.
+People did not even wear them properly in the first place," said Riker Beauchamp, 20, a pizzeria worker in Lubbock.

-More states had relaxed mask mandates and other restrictions in recent weeks as COVID case loads dropped.
-In New York City, Maggie Cantrick, 39, who works at an arts center, said she was not ready to lose her mask in places such as a grocery story.
-"I am fully vaccinated - I can just take off my mask?
+More states had relaxed mask mandates and other restrictions in recent weeks as COVID-19 cases dropped.
+In New York City, Maggie Cantrick, 39, who works at an arts center, said she was not ready to shed her mask in places such as a grocery store.
+"I am fully vaccinated.
+I can just take off my mask?
 This is crazy!" she said.

-U.S. supermarket chain Kroger Co said it will continue to require customers to wear masks.
-"We are reviewing current safety practices, the CDC’s latest guidance, and soliciting feedback from associates to guide the next phase of our policy," the company said in a statement.
+U.S. supermarket chain Kroger Co said it will continue to require customers to wear masks, while it reviews current safety practices and the new CDC guidance.
 Another food chain, Trader Joe's, said it would immediately drop its mask mandate for customers who are fully vaccinated.

-The administration of President Joe Biden has faced criticism for mixed mask messaging, with the president keeping his mask on in most instances, indoors and outdoors.
-On Thursday he appeared in the Rose Garden without his mask.
-On Friday, Biden made a surprise appearance outside the White House for a tour with visitors not far from where the media is stationed near the West Wing.
-"Yes," he told reporters when asked if he was enjoying working his first day without a mask.

-With the new federal guidance, it will be up to people to decide how to protect themselves now that vaccines are readily available, top U.S. health officials said on Friday.
-"What we're really doing is empowering individuals to make decisions about their own health," CDC Director Dr. Rochelle Walensky said.
+With the new federal guidance, it will be up to people to decide how to protect themselves now that vaccines are readily available, CDC Director Dr. Rochelle Walensky said on Friday.
 "If you are vaccinated and you're making the decision to take off your mask ... you are safe.
 If you are unvaccinated, then you've made the decision to take that risk."

-She said officials were still encouraging unvaccinated people to get their shots to protect themselves and others against the novel coronavirus that is still circulating even as cases decline.
-In an MSNBC interview, Dr. Anthony Fauci, the nation's top infectious disease official, echoed the idea that looser recommendations should encourage people to get their COVID-19 shots so they can shed their masks.
+Unvaccinated people are still encouraged to get their shots to protect themselves and others against the coronavirus that is still circulating even as cases decline, she said.
+'I'LL WEAR THE MASK'

-There are caveats.
-The looser mask guidance does not apply to certain situations such as public transportation and prisons.
-There is also no approved U.S. COVID-19 vaccine for children aged 11 and younger.
-Dr. Walid Gellad, a professor at University of Pittsburgh's medical school, said he believed the CDC guidance was two or three weeks too early.
+Chuck Schutte, a 60-year-old retired electrical lineman drinking at the bar of the Ancient Mariner pub and restaurant in Ridgefield, Connecticut on Friday, said he had no immediate plans to get vaccinated.
+"I think it (vaccine development) was rushed and I see people have side effects," Schutte said.
+"I'm not going to say I'm not going to get vaccinated but I'm definitely not doing it right away.
+I'll wear the mask."

+Jeri Kelly, who was visiting Washington, DC, from Portland, Oregon on Friday, said she was concerned about being able to identify whether someone was vaccinated.
+"So, to go into a public space, to be less than six feet distance, because I'm vaccinated, I am just concerned that the next person, how honest are they going to be?" she said as she and her husband headed in the National Museum of African American History and Culture.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)